Documentation

 ALTER TABLE remote_db.main.orders ADD COLUMN note VARCHAR;

+For Python DataFrame workflows, see Ingest with Pandas, Polars, and Ibis.
 For querying attached Altertable tables from DuckDB, see Query data with DuckDB.
 For more examples and source builds, see the DuckDB Altertable extension repository.

 Crafted with <3 by former Algolia × Front × Sorare builders© 2026 AltertableTermsPrivacySecurityCookies